ConnectedPlacesCatapult/DigitalConnectorPlugin/README.md

 *Note: At the moment we don't provide support for contributions and pull requests.*

 ## Requirements
 * Installation of QGIS 2.x.
 The plugin does not support QGIS 3.
-You can download QGIS 2.x from [here] (https://qgis.org/en/site/forusers/download.html). **Please make sure you choose version 2**
+You can download QGIS 2.x from ![here] (https://qgis.org/en/site/forusers/download.html). **Please make sure you choose version 2**
 * Installation of Graphviz for recipe visualisation.
 Detailed instruction on how to install Graphviz are included in the Installation section.

 ## Installation